sookyungpark/sookyungpark.github.io/_posts/2020-10-15-spring-cloud-config-setup-with-github.md

 For the second method, additional setup is required like rabbitmq. <br>

 I found another way in [this blog](https://dlsrb6342.github.io/2019/06/28/spring-cloud-config-Auto-Refresh/).<br>
-It is almost same with the existing [ConfigClientWatch](https://github.com/spring-cloud/spring-cloud-config/blob/master/spring-cloud-config-client/src/main/java/org/springframework/cloud/config/client/ConfigClientWatch.java), but instead of using "config.client.state", it uses "config.client.version", which contains git repository's HEAD checksum. <br> That is, when something is committed to repository, it detects the difference and refreshes properties. <br>
+It is almost same with the existing [ConfigClientWatch](https://github.com/spring-cloud/spring-cloud-config/blob/master/spring-cloud-config-client/src/main/java/org/springframework/cloud/config/client/ConfigClientWatch.java), but instead of using "config.client.state", it uses "config.client.version", which contains git repository's HEAD checksum. <br> That is, when something is committed to repository, it detects the difference and refreshes properties.

 <hr>
 # References